Guy-Shaw/test-rdtsc/README.md

 On a hosted system, there is also a scaled high-resolution time that delivers timestamps in standard units of time.
-On modern Linux systems, that would be xxx, which delivers timestamps in units of seconds and nanoseconds.
+On modern Linux systems, that would be `clock_gettimei()`, which delivers timestamps in units of seconds and nanoseconds.
 This can be used to guess the frequency of the TSC.

 It is another sanity test.
 Since it involves some circular reasoning,